conversation/lita-lean_tc/README.md

 ### List the cards that have sat in Review column for more than two days

     lita lean review <trello board id>

+### List cards currently in the Confirmed column on the development board

+    lita lean confirmed-cards

+### Response to TCBOT when tc-i18n-hygiene check fails

+This will create a code directly on the Confirmed column on the development board